Archdiocese of Milwaukee: 1875 to 1889

-In 1875, Pius IX elevated the Diocese of Milwaukee to the Archdiocese of Milwaukee, with Henni as first archbishop.
+In 1875, Pius IX elevated the Diocese of Milwaukee to an archdiocese, with Henni as first archbishop.
 In 1880, Bishop Michael Heiss of La Crosse was appointed coadjutor archbishop of Milwaukee by Pope Leo XIII to assist Henni.
 Heiss served as pastor of St. Mary's and rector of St. Francis Seminary.
 At Saint Francis, Heiss trained German-speaking priests to serve German Catholics of the archdiocese.
 In one of his last acts, Henni oversaw the opening of Marquette University in Milwaukee in August 1881.
 After Henni died two days later, Heiss automatically became the next archbishop of Milwaukee.